 While most grasses prefer full sun, these beauties add colour and texture to shady spaces.

-One of the most gorgeous varieties of ornamental grasses, and also one of the few that prefers shady sites.
+Hakonechloa is one of the most gorgeous types of ornamental grasses, and also one of the few that prefers shady sites.
 This interesting grass forms a low mound of arching stems, with cascading layers of narrow leaves striped with bright yellow and green.
 The graceful effect is similar to a dwarf bamboo, but without any invasive tendencies.
 Clumps are slow to grow, but eventually make a spectacular border edging or striking focal plant.

 Hakonechloa combines beautifully with Hostas or ferns, since all three have similar growth requirements.
 This grass prefers moist soil, and enjoys a mulched surface planted in shady or partially shaded spaces.
 ‘Aureola’ grows to 18″ high and 20″ wide.